fakrij/tradingview_bulk_image_scraper/README.md

 4. ony pure URLs, check out if there are no extra characters like ,"': etc. in front or after the URL
 5. start the twscraper.py and let it do its thing
 6. check the io directory and dl directory inside it

+Id like to add more functions as I'll be learning more about python, ie.:

+1. loading URLs right from the public google spreadsheet
+2. foolproof URL loading without user having to control if provided URLs are ok
+3. extracting images from google drive
+4. better URL extracting mechanism that is independet on html class